koamd/DUAL-GPU/Readme.md

 This project is a modification from the original repository: https://github.com/Henry-GongZY/Low-light-Image-Enhancement

-All codes in numpy are converted to cupy to make use of the CUDA GPU resources.
+All codes in DUAL, LIME that are in numpy are converted to cupy to make use of the CUDA GPU resources.

-It implements the papers:
+The project implements the following papers:

  * Dual Illumination Estimation for Robust Exposure Correction [[link](https://arxiv.org/pdf/1910.13688.pdf)]
  * LIME: Low-light Image Enhancement via Illumination Map Estimation [[link](https://ieeexplore.ieee.org/document/7782813)]